limulicollins/portfolio/README.md

 ## 📬 Contact Form

-- The form submits user messages to my email using Formsubmit.
+- The form submits user messages to my email using netlify-forms.
-- Users see a confirmation message on success, without leaving the page.
+- Users see a confirmation message on success.

 ## 📥 Resume